-The Zoning Board of Appeals has the following options for recommendation to the City Council regarding in Major Variance Case Nos.
-ZBA-2009-MAJ-04 and ZBA-2009-MAJ-05:
+City Council has the following options in major variance cases ZBA-2009-MAJ-04 and ZBA-2009-MAJ-05:

 - a.
-Recommend approval, by two-thirds majority, of the variances as requested based on applicable findings outlined in this memo; - b.
-Recommend approval, by two-thirds majority, of the variances as requested along with certain terms and conditions.
-If the Urbana Zoning Board of Appeals elects to add conditions they should articulate findings accordingly; or - c.
-Deny the variances as requested.
-If the Zoning Board of Appeals elects to do so, the Board should articulate findings supporting their denial.
+Approve one or both of the variances as requested and as presented herein; or - b.
+Approve one or both of the variances as requested, along with certain terms and conditions.
+If City Council elects to add conditions they should articulate findings accordingly; or - c.
+Deny one or both of the variance requests.
+If City Council elects to do so, Council should articulate findings supporting denial.

-Staff Recommendation - ZBA-2009-MAJ-04
+Recommendation - ZBA-2009-MAJ-04

-Based on the analysis and findings presented in the discussion above, and without the benefit of considering additional evidence that may be presented at the public hearing, staff recommends that the Zoning Board of Appeals APPROVE the requested major variance in Case No. ZBA-2009-MAJ-04 to allow for a 19% increase in the maximum allowable FAR from 0.90 to 1.07.
+Based on the analysis and findings presented herein, the Zoning Board of Appeals and staff recommend that City Council APPROVE the requested major variance in Case No. ZBA-2009-MAJ-04 to allow for a 19% increase in the maximum allowable FAR from 0.90 to 1.07.

-Staff Recommendation - ZBA-2009-MAJ-05
+Recommendation - ZBA-2009-MAJ-05

-Based on the analysis and findings presented in the discussion above, and without the benefit of considering additional evidence that may be presented at the public hearing, staff recommends that the Zoning Board of Appeals APPROVE the requested major variance in Case No. ZBA-2009-MAJ-05 to allow for a 37% decrease in minimum allowable OSR from 0.30 to 0.19.
+Based on the analysis and findings presented herein, the Zoning Board of Appeals and staff recommend that City Council APPROVE the requested major variance in Case No. ZBA-2009-MAJ-05 to allow for a 37% decrease in minimum allowable OSR from 0.30 to 0.19.